(Pocket-lint) - When Batman: Arkham Asylum first came out it redefined superhero games.

 Each of the playable characters will have their own unique styles, but the open-world landscape of Gotham will feature storyline missions and, seemingly, side quests - much like Arkham City and Arkham Knight.

-The biggest addition is two-player online co-op.
+The biggest addition though is two-player online co-op.
 While the game will be able to be played in single-player in its entirety, a couple of players can take on different lead characters and play together.

 Gotham Knights platforms